sb53systems/G-Code-Flow-Temperature-Controller/README.md

   - Changing PA while printing can cause bubbles in the walls.
 The script is programmed to adjust PA only in sparse infill, internal solid infill, support, and internal bridges.
   ![351913375-991fe2b8-3935-46ff-816e-5b0aee981b4d](https://github.com/user-attachments/assets/602b96a8-2666-44bd-b70f-aa5c06deadd4)

-  - This script doesn't support multi-tool or multi-material printing.
+  - This script doesn't support `Multi-Tool` or `Multi-Material` printing.
   - For `Bambu 3D Printers`, you need :
-    - To save the G-Code generated in Orcaslicer to a `memory card` or `USB drive`, and then print from there instead of starting the print directly from the slicer.
+    - To save the G-Code generated in Orcaslicer to a `Memory Card` or `USB Drive`, and then print from there instead of starting the print directly from the slicer.
     - Avoid Flow calibration before printing and first layer inspection.
-  - Ironing is not recommended with this script, as it can affect the desired results and increase printing time.
+  - `Ironing` is not recommended with this script, as it can affect the desired results and increase printing time.
-  - Adaptive pressure advance is not recommended with this script.
+  - `Adaptive Pressure Advance` is not recommended with this script.
   - Delta printers kinematic limits are not supported with the current version of Klipper_Estimator.
   - Reading or generating large G-Code files with this Script can takes up to 2 minutes, depending in your CPU.
-  - Processing G-Code with Arc moves will take longer, because the Klipper Estimator script will cut them into small segments based on the parameter `"mm_per_arc_segment": 0.1`.
+  - Processing G-Code with `Arcs` moves will take longer, because the Klipper Estimator script will cut them into small segments based on the parameter `"mm_per_arc_segment": 0.1`.
-  - The generated G-Code is 10/30 % larger than the original one due to Temp and Speed adjustment.
+  - The generated G-Code is 10% to 30% larger than the original one due to Temp and Speed adjustment.
   - This script is currently only available for `Windows OS`.
 With `Delphi 12` and some changes to the source code, it can be compiled for other operating systems (I can help with this or do it later!).

 # Ideal Flow/Temperature Calibration
 The visual calibration method (effective for PETG, PLA, etc.) involves selecting the desired appearance (closest to the original filament) over 3 to 5 prints:

-  1. Print a cylinder in vase mode: This allows for a higher flow rate.
+  1. Print a `Cylinder` in `Vase Mode` (For a higher flow rate >3mm³/s).
 You can use the maximum layer height and maximum line width, while limiting the maximum volumetric speed to the desired test flow rate.
 Start with the maximum recommended temperature, then manually and gradually reduce the temperature during printing.
-(This step should be done without the script.)
+(This step should be done without the script)
-  2. Small prints for flow rates of (0 to 3) mm³/s: For instance, print a 3DBenchy at 20/30% scale.
-(This step should be done with the script.)
+  2. Small prints for flow rates of (<3 mm³/s).
+For instance, print a 3DBenchy at 20% or 30% scale.
+(This step should be done with the script)

 Note: This method is not suitable for non-shiny filaments or those that do not change color.
 To determine the ideal values, other advanced solutions will be necessary, particularly for assessing layer adhesion, dimensional accuracy, or the final temperature of the extruded filament.